Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 Remarks:

-1: The username may not be needed in cases where an identification of the individual user is not neccessary and Discoverable Credentials are used.
+1: The username may not be needed in cases where an identification of the individual user is not necessary and Discoverable Credentials are used.
 Server-Side Credentials need a hint to the user, since the server must send a list of possible PKIDs to the client.
 For Discoverable Credentials, this is not needed.
-If a server administrator does not care about the identity of the user or has other means to identify a user based on the used PKID, i.e. because the mapping is stored in a seperate database, the EAP-FIDO server does not need access to this information.
+If a server operator does not care about the identity of the user or has other means to identify a user based on the used PKID, i.e. because the mapping is stored in a separate database, the EAP-FIDO server does not need access to this information.

 2: If present, the signCount field SHOULD be writable to the EAP-FIDO server.
 The signCount functionality is intended to have a means for the server to detect when a credential was cloned and two instances are used in parallel.
-The value is strictly monotonically increasing for each FIDO Authenticator, so if at some point a signCount is transmitted that is smaller than or equal to the saved signCount, a second FIDO Authenticor is potentially using the same credential.
+The value is strictly monotonically increasing for each FIDO Authenticator, so if at some point a signCount is transmitted that is smaller than or equal to the saved signCount, a second FIDO Authenticator is potentially using the same credential.
 How servers deal with such case is outside of the scope of this specification.

 ### Client configuration items and preconditions